J

 museums

 Indoor navigation is a fascinating challenge that combines mapping technology, user experience design, and real-world spatial understanding.
-My Museum Collector project explores this space using the Mappedin SDK.
+The Mappedin SDK provides powerful tools for building indoor navigation experiences.

 What is Mappedin?